eugenium/eugenium.github.io/index.md

-**Msc and PhD student Recruitement** I am currently recruiting motivated Msc and PhD students with strong programming and math skills.
+**PhD student Recruitement** I am currently recruiting motivated PhD students.
+Students needing to first complete a master's thesis will also be considered.
 Please send me your CV if interested.

 ## News:
 * 2 Papers accepted at BMVC 2020